 While it’s possible to explore on your own, I chose to book a guided tour.
-I was traveling solo and didn’t want to deal with the hassle of renting (or driving!) a car in Chile.
-And with plenty of tour operators in Puerto Varas, it wasn’t hard to find a group.
+I was traveling solo and didn’t want to deal with the hassle of renting (or driving) a car in Chile.
+Since there are plenty of tour operators in Puerto Varas, it wasn’t hard to find a tour to Petrohué Falls and the Osorno Volcano.

-On the other hand, I had looked online before I went to Chile, using popular sites like GetYourGuide and Viator.
+Prior to my trip to Chile, I looked online at popular sites like GetYourGuide and Viator.
 While I did find some tour options, the price for a solo traveler was insane.
-It was $45 per person for groups of two or more, but as soon as I changed it to one person, the price spiked to $90 per person.
-Obviously, I didn’t book online.
-It worked out for the best because my hostel helped me arrange a tour for 25,000 pesos (about $29 USD).
+These tours showed $45 per person for groups of two or more, but as soon as I changed the sign up to one person, the price spiked to $90 per person.
+I decided to wait and see what I could find while I was in Puerto Varas.

 In addition, my hotel was able to guarantee that I’d be on a tour that spoke some English.
-While it’s not something I would have put a lot of thought into before, I did run into some issues earlier in my trip when I booked a tour to El Cajon del Maipo online.
+While it’s not something I would have put a lot of thought into before arriving in Puerto Varas, I did run into some issues earlier in my trip when I booked a tour to El Cajon del Maipo online.
 Despite selecting English at booking and arranging my hotel pick up in English, the tour was led entirely in Spanish.
 If you work with an agency or your hotel, they’ll be able to help you get the language you need.

 What’s Covered On Your Tour

-Now let’s talk about the tour itself and what you should expect to see and do on your day trip.
+Now that you’ve booked your tour to Petrohué Falls and the Osorno Volcano, let’s talk about the tour itself and what you should expect to see and do on your day trip.

-The first stop of the tour is Petrohue Falls which is located in Vicente Pérez Rosales National Park.
-When you arrive, you’ll need to pay an additional 7,000 peso entrance fee (about $8 USD).
-As a note, they prefer that this fee is paid by card and NOT in cash.
+The first stop of the tour is Petrohué Falls which is located in Vicente Pérez Rosales National Park.
+When you arrive, you’ll need to pay an additional entrance fee.
+In 2023 when I visited, it was 7,000 peso entrance fee (about $8 USD).
+As a note, they preferred that this fee is paid by card and NOT in cash.
+Since the fee varies by nationality, it’s easier for tour companies to just exclude this entrance fee from your tour, but be prepared.
+You will need to pay it.

 All Saints Lake (Lago Todos los Santos)

 We had such a perfect weather day, that this was a great addition to our tour, even if it does cost extra.
-This addition cost 6,000 pesos (about $6.75 USD) per person and had to be paid in cash.
+In 2023, this cost 6,000 pesos (about $6.75 USD) per person and had to be paid in cash.
+So be prepared and bring some cash with you.

 Lunch

 We stopped for lunch at a restaurant near the lake.
 Lunch was not included, but it was implied that everyone should eat.
-On a different tour, our lunch stop was a buffet for 17,000 pesos.
+On my tour to El Cajon de Maipo, our lunch stop was a buffet for 17,000 pesos and from what I gathered from others, pretty mediocre.
 On this tour, we stopped at a restaurant that had a view of the Osorno Volcano and several options for a menu del dia.
 I had a soup, salmon, french fries, and a bottle of water for 17,000 pesos (about $20 USD).
 While it may be more than you want to spend, the food was delicious and the view was amazing.

 The last stop of the day was at the Osorno Volcano.
-We had seen glimpses of it throughout the day, but it was time to actually set foot on the volcano.
+We had seen glimpses of it throughout the day, but it was time to actually walk on the volcano.
 We drove up the windy, mountain roads to the ski lodge as our guide gave us a few warnings.

 The ski lodge has food for purchase, but it’s incredibly expensive and not very good (according to my guide).
 Additionally, there is a chair lift that will take you up the mountain.
 Our guide said it was up to us if we wanted to do it, but explained that the views weren’t much different than what we’d see if we didn’t climb up the chair lift.
 Basically, she told us to save our money.
 And now I’m passing that advice on to you.